alacritty/alacritty/docs/features.md

 <kbd>Enter</kbd>.
 After leaving search with <kbd>Escape</kbd> your active match
 stays selected, allowing you to easily copy it.

+## Hints

+Terminal hints allow easily interacting with visible text without having to start vi mode.
+They consist of a regex that detects these text elements and then feeds them to an external application.

+Hints can be configured in the `hints` and `colors.hints` sections in the Alacritty configuration file.

 ## Selection expansion

 After making a selection, you can use the right mouse button to expand it.